Visible Plus: Morning Check-in

 Using the RHR, HRV, and trends in your symptoms, the app will then give you a score of 1-5 which is supposed to indicate how much you can do that day.

 I did like the idea of the app telling me if my symptoms were stable, declining, or improving because sometimes I couldn’t see that on my own.
 However, the app does not have a way to distinguish between symptoms that get better with rest and those that don’t.
-For example, I have a bad shoulder that gets worse with rest.
-But my fatigue gets better with rest.
+For example, I have a bad shoulder that gets worse with rest, but my fatigue gets better with rest.
 Rather than list each symptom and whether it is getting better or worse, the app reports whether all symptoms combined are declining, stable, or improving.
 This was less helpful in my case.

 I did not find the Stability Score accurate or useful.